Lucrasoft/Splitter/GAME.md

 2 2's are connected giving 1 point
 1 1 is connected also giving 1 point

-There are too many 4's on the board to give a point for that and theres to little 6's on the board for those to give a point
+There are too many connected 4's on the board to give a point for that and theres to little connected 6's on the board for those to give a point

 A example implementation can also be found in the Source/Example directory of this repo
 <!--